 Tunnel excavation would typically pass within 500m of GDE's in the suburbs of Westmead, Parramatta, Clyde, and Sydney Olympic Park.
-Given the sealed nature of the tunnel, groundwater drawdown is likely to be insignificant and impacts to GDE's not expected.
+Given the sealed nature of the tunnel, groundwater drawdown is likely to be insignificant and impacts to GDE's are not expected.

 For GDE's associated with the Cumberland Plain Wood near Westmead and Parramatta, the likelihood of these ecosystems being impacted by the groundwater level drawdown associated with Stage 1 Station Excavation is also low.
 The groundwater level drawdown in the sandstone induced by station excavation is not likely to cause direct groundwater level drawdown within these geological units, however this impact would be associated with works during shaft excavation.

-REVISION NO: D ISSUE DATE: 25/11/2023 PAGE 35 OF 68 Similarly, negligible impacts are expected at the saltmarsh estuaries near Sydney Olympic Park metro station as this site is located outside of the impacted groundwater zone.
+Similarly, negligible impacts are expected at the saltmarsh estuaries near Sydney Olympic Park metro station as this site is located outside of the impacted groundwater zone.